Coronavirus (Covid-19) FAQs for Wildbore Vetstop

 1. We can offer telephone consultations for many health issues, follow-up checks, and routine care.

-2. Call us when you arrive and wait in the car to be called in for your appointment.
+2. Call or text us when you arrive and wait in the car to be called in for your appointment.
+Instructions on how to text are displayed around the practice.

 3. Bring your pet to our doors and we’ll hand them back after their examination.